IBM/merlin-docs/docs/guides/git/sources_into_git_from_source_files.md

 ![image](https://user-images.githubusercontent.com/32166038/207349997-1e69e0af-a7e7-4e9a-a55a-7ebfa0d759a1.png)

 ## Update application operational attributes
-To do that, use the AEDTAPPATR, then
-Set the Source member header update to *NONE.
+To do that, use the AEDTAPPATR, then set the Source member header update to *NONE.

 ![image](https://user-images.githubusercontent.com/32166038/207350243-5ba52c0d-8315-4be0-81f6-75fa44380721.png)